 I was a fine art photographer for many years.
 The aesthetic sense I developed over the decades now finds its expression in my weaving designs.
 Making beautiful things brings me joy!
 Sometimes a design comes to me very quickly.
-Sometimes I ponder it for weeks.
+Sometimes I ponder it for months.
 I’m not in a hurry.

+There is something primal about handwoven cloth.
 We are wrapped in cloth when we are born, and we wear it all our lives and beyond.
 We cannot survive without it.
 Cloth is integral to human existence.

 Weaving connects me to this ancient tradition.
 That matters to me for reasons I don’t really understand.